Losing your job can be a shock and can mean big changes to your lifestyle. But there are steps you can take to manage your money and find support.

 Plan your money for the next few months

-To help you manage while you’re looking for a new job, get a clear picture of how much money you have.
+To help you manage while you’re out of work, get a clear picture of how much money you have.
 Also work out how much you'll need over the next few months.

 Record your savings, income and expenses to see how much you need.